 PhilippeStreiff is a former racing driver from France who was forced to retire from the motorsports after being left quadriplegic.
+Prior to his career-ending accident during the pre-season F1 test in 1989, Streiff recorded 53 starts in the Formula 1 World Championship with four different teams, scoring one podium.

 Late start of the career